 “I’ve had it with you.”

-These words may be said in jest, a heated moment, or perhaps they’ve been uttered repeatedly in exasperation.
+These words may be said in jest, or in a heated moment.
+Or perhaps they’ve been uttered repeatedly in exasperation.
 Maybe they’re meant to hurt or grab emotional control or to jolt your partner into paying attention to you.
-Regardless, these are words that you can’t take back and sadly they can have a cumulative effect.
-They can spark the realization that your relationship could end even if that’s not their original intent, and could ultimately shape that potential into reality.
+Regardless, these are words that you can’t take back and sadly, they often have a cumulative effect.
+They can spark the realization that your relationship could end – might end – even will end.

 If you don’t mean these sentiments and yet you still say (or hear) them a lot, you and your partner are creating emotional chaos.
 And living in chaos breeds the need to protect.

 What happens when you feel threatened?

 You might get strongly defensive, often mounting a counter attack.
 “Well just go on and get it over with.”
-Or if you don’t attack back, you may try to avoid more conflict or sweep those statements under the run.
+Or if you don’t attack, you may avoid conflict and ‘pretend’ those statements never were said.

 When a couple comes in for a first session, the hour can be loaded with “he saids” and “she saids.”
 No one is taking responsibility for their part of the problem, secretly (or not so secretly) wanting me to fix the other.
 The room is filled with disdain, often leaving very little time for treatment.
-It’s like trying to stop a train racing along a downhill track.
 After an hour of bickering and blaming, I’m asked, “So what do we do until we see you again?“

 Let’s take Nan and John.
 They had two children under the age of 3, both had busy careers, and had had trust problems even before children.
 Nan felt as if she did the lion’s share of work around the home; John didn’t feel appreciated for what he did.
 (This is an extremely common theme in marital work.)
-Add two toddlers to that, and they were at each other’s throats, criticizing every diaper changed, every choice scrutinized to see how the other was living up to the role of “parent.”
-More and more distance was being created between them.
+Add two toddlers to that, and they were at each other’s throats, criticizing every diaper change.
+In fact, every choice was scrutinized to see how the other was living up to the role of “parent.”

 Therapy was limping along, until I gave them an assignment.

 They both agreed to only make a comment about the other’s choices, if they were first given permission to do so.
-For example, “Would you like my opinion on what you dressed Melissa in today?”
-Or, “Can I offer a suggestion on how you might get Taylor to take a bath?”
+For example, “Would you like my opinion on what you dressed Emma in today?”
+Or, “Can I offer a suggestion on how you might get Tyler to take a bath?”

 The next week, they came in laughing.
 There were a few times that permission had been given and a suggestion made.
 But most of the time, the editorial comment was flatly refused.
 They each looked at me and said, “You know, their way of doing things could be just as good.
 Or even if it wasn’t, it wasn’t a big deal.
-Mary still got dressed and Taylor either got a bath or he didn’t.“ But what was so life-changing?
-The relief from not arguing was so immense that it was worth shutting up, and letting the other do things their way. .
+Emma still got dressed and Tyler either got a bath or he didn’t.“ But what was so life-changing is that the immense relief from not arguing was worth shutting up.

 Four important steps in becoming more kind…